 After 50 years on the road, lorry driver Harry Dent gets a surprise farewell - photo credits @ DP Ports

 An escort by the port’s harbour police accompanied the special drive – photo credits @ PD Ports

-The company stated that the tribute was intended as a thank-you for long-term commitment and professionalism, reflecting the role experienced drivers continue to play in port-centric supply chains.
+The company said the tribute was intended as a gesture of appreciation for long-term commitment and professionalism, underlining the continued importance of experienced drivers in port-based supply chains.

-PD Ports operates several major ports and logistics hubs in the UK, with Teesport being one of the country’s largest deep-sea ports and a key node for road freight movements in northern England.
+PD Ports operates several major ports and logistics hubs across the UK.
+Teesport is one of the country’s largest deep-sea ports and a key node for road freight movements in northern England.

+After 50 years on the road, lorry driver Harry Dent gets a surprise farewell - photo credits @ DP Ports